-In connection with the Credit Agreement, we and our wholly-owned active subsidiaries entered into a Guaranty and Security Agreement, in March 2014, with Wells Fargo Bank.
+In March 2014 and in connection with the Credit Agreement, we and our wholly-owned active subsidiaries entered into a Guaranty and Security Agreement with Wells Fargo Bank.
 Under the Guaranty and Security Agreement, we and each of our wholly-owned active subsidiaries have guaranteed all obligations under the Credit Agreement and granted a security interest in substantially all of our and our subsidiaries' assets.